-For NZ income tax purposes where the FDR method is used, this will not impact the tax income calculation (i.e. 5% of the opening market value is taken irrespective of actual receipts in the period).
+For NZ income tax purposes where the FDR method is used, any distributions made - whether from capital or current year income - should not impact the tax income calculation (i.e. 5% of the opening market value is taken irrespective of actual receipts in the period)1.